shwetasng/Semester-4/Computer Graphics/Questions.md

   Ans7.
 Character user interface, also known as command-line user interface or non graphical user interface, refers to the use of text commands, managed by a command-line interpreter, in order to communicate with a computer program.

 - Ques8.
 Human Computer Interaction?
+- Ques9.
+Read about earlier CPU architecture i.e., how cpu was divided into PPU and GPU.
+- Ques10.
+Read about when were dual core processors started and how they were initially and also about octal core processor.
+-